- Proton-responsive pyridine-based ligands: Synthesis, coordination chemistry and catalysis

 - Research conducted at: Universiteit van Amsterdam

-Chapter 3: Ruthenium PNN(O) complexes: Cooperative reactivity and application as catalysts for acceptorless dehydrogenative coupling reactions (Embargo until 18 June 2018)
+Chapter 3: Ruthenium PNN(O) complexes: Cooperative reactivity and application as catalysts for acceptorless dehydrogenative coupling reactions (Embargo up to and including 18 June 2018)

-Chapter 4: The reactivity of Rh(I) and Pd(II) complexes with multi-site cooperative PNN(O) pincer ligands (Embargo until 18 June 2018)
+Chapter 4: The reactivity of Rh(I) and Pd(II) complexes with multi-site cooperative PNN(O) pincer ligands (Embargo up to and including 18 June 2018)

-Chapter 5: Complexes based on tridentate NNN pincer ligands: Reactivity and application in catalysis (Embargo until 18 June 2018)
+Chapter 5: Complexes based on tridentate NNN pincer ligands: Reactivity and application in catalysis (Embargo up to and including 18 June 2018)